12 Ways to Enjoy Chapel Hill and Orange County

 Walking Tours

 Whether your interests lie in historical facts and places, African-American history, or botanicals, you are sure to find a tour that ‘speaks’ to your passion.
-If historical facts is your thing, join the ‘Free Walking Tour of Chapel Hill’ or 'Heart of the Hill' tours that cover UNC campus and Franklin Street history.
+If historical facts is your thing, join the ‘Free Walking Tour of Chapel Hill’ or 'Heart of the Hill' tours (seasonal) that cover UNC campus and Franklin Street history.
 For garden lovers, the North Carolina Botanical Garden offers general private guided tours for a minimal fee.
 For self-guided tours, you might consider “Histories of Home: A Walk with Northside Neighbors”, Historic Hillsborough Walking Tours which include historic buildings, cemeteries & gardens, and African American history, or a historic downtown walking tour of Carrboro.
 (Image courtesy Free Walking Tours)

 -